blackscout111/imgstats/README.txt

 - Perform the following:

 	cd ~/GraphicsMagick-1.3.12/
-	./configure --with-quantum-depth=8	# This will install it to "usr/local"
+	./configure --with-x --with-quantum-depth=8	# This will install it to "usr/local" make
-	make
 	sudo make install
 	make check (This one is optional)